 Male signals

-For more detail, see the Species section.
+For more detail, see the Species page.

-Alarm Sound: A rough buzz that males make when startled or handled; it is similar in pitch to the calling song, but coarser.
+Alarm Sound: A rough buzz sound that males make when startled or handled; it is similar in pitch to the calling song, but coarser.

-Court I (CI) Call: This signal is constructed of a series of phrases very similar to those used in the calling song, but more often without intervening bouts of flying or walking, and often with the gaps shortened.
+Court I (CI) Call: This acoustical signal is constructed of a series of phrases very similar to those used in the calling song, but more often without intervening bouts of flying or walking, and often with the gaps shortened.
 Males produce CI, CII, and CIII calls when courting a nearby female.

-Court II (CII) Call: For -decim and -cassini, the phrases of this call are similar to those in CI calls.
+Court II (CII) Call: For -decim and -cassini, the phrases of this acoustical signal are similar to those in CI calls.
 However, there are no gaps between call phrases, and the phrases may be shortened, or include an upslur.
 Males usually produce the CII call shortly before attempting to mount a female.
 The Court II call in -decula, if it exists as in the other two species, has not been well-characterized.

 Female signals: